Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Introduction

 Recent theoretical developments have established \emph{linear convergence} for SGD under stronger conditions, such as strong convexity, smoothness, and bounded noise~\citep{bottou_optimization_2018}.
 When the loss \( F \) is \( c \)-strongly convex, has \( L \)-Lipschitz gradients, and the learning rate \( \alpha \) satisfies \( \alpha \leq \mu / (L K_G) \), the iterates \( \bfw_k \) satisfy

-where \( \mu \), \( K \), and \( K_G \) are constants associated with the stochastic gradients (defined in Assumptions~\ref{ass:1}–\ref{ass:3}), and $F_\ast := F(\bfw^\ast)$, is the unique minimizer.
-This bound captures the typical two-phase behavior of convergence: a linear descent phase followed by stagnation at a \emph{noise floor}.
-Figure~\ref{fig:motivating} illustrates this pattern on a simple MLP trained on Fashion MNIST.
+where \( \mu \), \( K \), and \( K_G \) are constants associated with the stochastic gradients (defined in Assumptions~\ref{ass:1}–\ref{ass:3}), and let $\bfw^\ast$ denote the unique minimizer and $F_\ast := F(\bfw^\ast)$ the optimal value.
+Eq.~\eqref{eq:linear-noise-floor} highlights two late-stage drivers: a linear contraction factor $1-\alpha c\mu$ and a stochastic error floor

-The contraction factor \(1 - \tfrac{c}{L}\cdot \tfrac{\mu}{K_G}\) (for \(\alpha = \mu/(L K_G)\)) and the noise floor \(\tfrac{\alpha L K}{2 c \mu}\) in~\eqref{eq:linear-noise-floor} make explicit that late-stage progress is governed by two key factors: \emph{conditioning} and \emph{noise}.
-In Euclidean geometry, the condition number \(\kappa=L/c\) is fixed.
-Introducing a \emph{preconditioner}—a symmetric positive definite (SPD) matrix \(\bfM\)—changes the metric and can \emph{simultaneously} (i) improve the effective condition number (sharpening the linear contraction) and (ii) lower the noise floor.
-This motivates a geometry-aware analysis of SGD in which both the rate and the floor are \(\bfM\)-dependent quantities.
+where $\kappa := \frac{L}{c}$ is the (Euclidean) condition number associated with curvature.
+For any admissible $\alpha$, the floor scales with $\kappa$ and $K$, while the contraction depends on the product $\alpha c\mu$.

+Many successful optimizers can be viewed as \emph{preconditioned variants of SGD}.
+Adaptive methods such as Adagrad~\citep{duchi_adaptive_2011}, Adam~\citep{kingma_adam_2017}, and RMSProp~\citep{hinton_neural_2014}, structured second-order approaches including Shampoo~\citep{gupta_shampoo_2018}, natural gradient descent~\citep{amari_natural_1998}, K-FAC~\citep{martens_optimizing_2015,ishikawa2024on}, and Sophia~\citep{liu_sophia_2023}, as well as quasi-Newton methods like L-BFGS~\citep{liu_limited_1989, chen_largeScale_2014}, all apply a linear transformation to the gradient that reshapes both curvature and gradient noise.
+From this perspective, their empirical effectiveness indicates that late-stage optimization is influenced not only by the choice of learning rates, but also by how the preconditioning alters local conditioning and the geometry of stochastic noise.
+Despite their widespread use, however, there is still no unified theoretical framework that identifies {which properties of a preconditioner determine the late-stage convergence rate and the attainable noise floor}.